 It means for our puzzle,

-Only 2 or 6 can occupy the 4th place.
+Conclusion 10: Important pattern 2: Only 2 or 6 occupy the 4th place.

 This is a really important pattern and is discovered just from the available possibilities in the previous pattern, and not using any knowledge on any topic.
-This pattern, naturally is more restrictive, more abstract and hence more powerful.
-In fact discovery and use of this type patterns only lead you to a clean and quick solution of a complex problem.
+This pattern, naturally, is more restrictive, more abstract, and hence more powerful.
+In fact, discovery and use of these type patterns only lead you to a clean and quick solution of a complex problem.

 Divisibility rule for 6—

-For a number to be divisible by 6, its unit's digit must be even and its sum of digits must be divisible by 3.
+For a number to be divisible by 6, its unit digit must be even and its sum of digits must be divisible by 3.

-The number formed by 4th, 5th and 6th digits must be divisible by 3, that is, their integer sum must be divisible by 3 (6th place already ensured to have an even digit).
+Pattern 3: And also, the number formed by the next three 4th, 5th and 6th digits must be divisible by 3.
+It means, their integer sum must be divisible by 3 (6th place already ensured to have an even digit).

-The last divisibility rule we would use at this stage is for 8.
+The last divisibility rule to use at this stage is for 8.